 Why Don’t We Have More Women in Tech?

 And, of course, we have society in general to blame as well, with the messages that pervade our culture.
-In the 1980s, women were pursuing computer science degrees in droves, up until 1984 when the new home computers were marketed exclusively to men and boys, clearly differentiating between what was “appropriate” for boys vs. girls.
+In the 1980s, women were pursuing computer science degrees in droves, up until new home computers were marketed exclusively to men and boys, clearly differentiating between what was “appropriate” for boys vs. girls.
 Then the numbers of women studying computer science went into a steep decline—or nosedive, if you want a more accurate description.

 That bias exists still today, more than 30 years later.
 Part of the blame can be traced to the early education of our children.
 As Tracey Welson-Rossman, the founder of TechGirlz, has said: “It has become undeniably obvious that technology as a career is not being presented to girls in a way that is attractive to them.”